 Mark Wunderlich is author of three critically acclaimed books of poetry, and his poems, interviews, reviews, and translations have appeared in journals such as Slate, The Paris Review, and Poetry, and in more than 30 anthologies.
-His most recent book, God Of Nothingness, is forthcoming from Graywolf in 2021.
+His most recent book, God Of Nothingness, was published by Graywolf in 2021.